 It’s critical to gather data that is representative of the kinds of documents the system will be handling.
 For instance, for an AI-powered resume screening system, you need to gather data that contains images of different types of resumes, such as:

-• Field-specific resumes (For instance, a resume for a software developer will contain different terminologies as compared to a resume of a human resource candidate)
+- Field-specific resumes (For instance, a resume for a software developer will contain different terminology as compared to a resume of a human resource candidate)

-Similarly, images of handwritten text may be required for a system that will scan handwritten documents like letters or forms.
-The more diverse the dataset is in terms of variations in writing tools, content, writing styles, and other factors, the better the OCR system will function on new, unseen images.
+Similarly, handwritten text images may be required for a system that will scan handwritten documents like letters or forms.
+The more diverse the dataset is regarding variations in writing tools, content, writing styles, and other factors, the better the OCR system will function on new, unseen images.

 In another example, a license plate recognition system also uses OCR technology.
-The data that is required to train such systems is usually blurry images of different types of license plates in different angles and different lighting scenarios.
+The data required to train such systems is usually blurry images of different types of license plates in various angles and lighting scenarios.
 This is mainly because the system usually needs to scan fast-moving vehicles.

 Our recommendations